tykangler/Atlas/design.md

 Atlas is a project that, in a way similar to Google's Knowledge Graph, will map knowledge "entities" and their relationships to each other.
 Assuming we have entities "Zeus", "Poseidon", and "Greek Gods", a query on Zeus will reveal that he is part of the category "Greek Gods", along with "Poseidon."
 It will also reveal that "Zeus" and "Poseidon" are brothers, and that he gave birth to Heracles, who is a demigod.
 If we wanted to reveal the relationship betwen Theseus and Heracles, we can see that they're both demigods.
-And if we wanted to see the relationship between Zeus and Theseus, we can see that Theseus is Zeus' brother's (Poseidon) son.
-In other words, he is his uncle. \
+And if we wanted to see the relationship between Zeus and Theseus, we can see that Theseus is Zeus' brother's (Poseidon) son (uncle) \
 We should be able to print this information in both paragraph form, and graph form.
 For example, "Zeus is a greek god, and is Theseus' uncle."

 ```mermaid